PouyaGhahramanian/github-future-stars/README.md

 # github-future-stars
-Forecasting Future Stars: A Predictive Model For GitHub Repository Popularity This repository contains the implementation of our predictive model (`StarHub`) for GitHub repository popularity in the future using PyTorch and the Transformers library.
+**Forecasting Future Stars**: A Predictive Model For GitHub Repository Popularity

+This repository contains the implementation of our predictive model (`StarHub`) for GitHub repository popularity in the future using PyTorch and the Transformers library.
 It also includes an additional `Featurehub` model that predicts the popularity of a repository by using only the meta-data of that repository.

 ## Table of Contents